samuraicarm/deckViewer/README.md

 How it works:
 On load the page will show a default deck, from there you can enter a Hearthstone Deck code or press the random button to view a random deck.
 For your convience, I've listed a few Hearthstone codes below.
 You can also take these codes and use them in Hearthstone on PC or your phone.

+A completed Heartstone deck contains 30 cards.
+Duplicate cards can exist in decks.

 To pull your own Hearthstone deck codes:
     1. Select My Collection
     2. Under My Decks select a deck